hall4jm/TurnoverAnalysis/README.md

-# TurnoverAnalysis
+# Turnover Analysis
- This project aims to reduce the relatively high turnover rate experienced at a large corporation.
-The data comes from a competition at DataCamp.com
+With a large corporation subject to high turnover, this project aims to reduce the relatively high turnover rate by:

+* Identifying departments with abnormally high turnover rates.
+* Investigating which variables are most likely to be responsible for turnover rates.
+* Making recommendations on how to improve the turnover rate of the company.

+The data comes from a competition hosted by DataCamp.com

+# Goals